lumagnin/Alfa/Grass_classification_workflow.md

 i.segment.uspo group=L8o output=L8_uspo.csv seeds=L8sp segment_map=segs region=regionOBIA \
 threshold_start=0.005 threshold_stop=0.05 threshold_step=0.005 minsizes=3 number_best=5 memory=2000 processes=4
 ```
---> The output contains the information structured like this:
+--> The output contains a set of information represented in data structures and maps.

+Data structure containing classification params:

 |Region |Thresh |Minsize |Optimization|
 |---------|------|---|----------------|
 |regionOBIA |0.015 |3 |1.1359822904731627|
 |...|...|...|...|
 |regionOBIA |0.025 |3 |1.0872001515196168|

-each line its an ranked parameter and can be used calling "segs_regionOBIA_rank1","segs_regionOBIA_rank2",..
+each line its an ranked parameter and can be used calling the maps "segs_regionOBIA_rank1" [see it](https://github.com/dcstlln/Alfa/blob/RGrass/PaletaUrbanaRASTER),"segs_regionOBIA_rank2",..

 Converting rank1 to vector for visualization and making stistics for segments
 ```